farydcortes/C/PIA/CRIP/README.md

 - Inverse cesar encryption
 - Aerenautic phonetic alphabet

-In the same way, the cryptographer will work in the opposite way, so that we can decrypt a word by selecting the encryption method.
+If you want to see the video of the execution of the program, [click here](https://youtu.be/dxkfIs7pUQo)

 ### Program instructions
 the program can run in the GDB online compiler